George Floyd's family expected to release independent autopsy today

 CLICK HERE FOR THE FOX NEWS APP

-Another layer in the case was revealed on Sunday after the attorney for Floyd's family, Benjamin Crump said that Chauvin must have known Floyd before the incident that resulted in his death because the two worked a night club together as recently as last year, its former owner said.
+Another layer in the case was revealed on Sunday after the attorney for Floyd's family, Benjamin Crump said Chauvin must have known Floyd before the incident that resulted in his death because the two worked a night club together as recently as last year, its former owner said.

 The club owner said she was unsure if Chauvin and Floyd knew each other while they both worked at the same venue.